H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 - `SpiritualFilter.filter(text)` — checks for biblical soundness and spiritual alignment; score: **1.0**
 - `SafetyMonitor.check(text)` — evaluates safety classification; score: **1.0**
 - `ThreatDetection.detect_threats(text)` — checks whether content is community‑safe; score: **1.0**
-- `SteganographyFilter` (`zero_width_homoglyph_structural_v1`) — scans for hidden/encoded content in zero-width characters and homoglyphs; result: **clean**, confidence: **1.0**
+- `SteganographyFilter` (`zero_width_homoglyph_structural_v1`) — scans for hidden/encoded content in zero-width characters and homoglyphs; result: **clean**, confidence: **1.0**. **Aggregation fix active as of March 22, 2026** — see §16.14.
 - `TruthVerification` (`heuristic_contradiction_v1`) — rule-based internal contradiction detection; score: **1.0** (see §16.12 for honest limitations)

 The core filtering method in `/filter` increments counters, invokes all six methods above, and only approves content when all filters pass.
 Prior to 2026‑03‑13, the four original sub-filter methods were defined in the codebase but were not correctly called inside the `/filter` request handler — the wiring was repaired during the 2026‑03‑13 remediation session.
-The steganography and truth_verification filters were added and confirmed live as of March 21, 2026.
+The steganography and truth_verification filters were added and confirmed live as of March 21, 2026. **The steganography aggregation bug (where a critical/high steganography detection did not override `content_approved`) was fixed March 22, 2026 — see §16.14.**

 **False-positive resolution — word-boundary detection (March 15, 2026):** The `_check_keywords()` method was corrected to use regex word boundary detection (`\b`) for keywords ≤3 characters.
 Community resource terms ("con," "res," etc. as substrings inside benign words such as "Context," "Collective," "resources") no longer trigger safety blocks.
 Jailbreak attempts using those character sequences as actual words are still correctly blocked.